Spentine/Spentris/documentation/docs.md

   min: -Infinity, // {number} the minimum value
   max: Infinity, // {number} the maximum value
   step: 1, // {number} the stepping value

-}
+  callback: null, // {function} callback for change
+  coerce: null, // {function} how to convert input to valid type }
 ```